wiseman-timelord/Ea-BbMaxRsi-v1/README.md

 # Mql5EaGenericPlus-v2

 ### Status
-The Current blueprint for creating a EA with a SMMA 100 DayFilter confirmation,  feel free to fork away, and let me know if its a winner!
+The Current blueprint for creating a EA with a SMMA 100 DayFilter confirmation.
+Feel free to download this project, and if you can make a trader better than the traders I have made for it, then also feel free to, fork and upload.

 ## Description
 The "BB-MAX-RSI" EA Version 1 for MetaTrader 5, is a cut down version of the EA I have personally developed, serving as a solid foundation for developing your own trading bot.
-It combines Bollinger Bands, Moving Average Crossover, and RSI strategies with customizable risk management and trading settings.
-This adaptable and efficient tool is designed to cater to various market scenarios and trading styles.
-In short, its somewhat no frills, and would require further work to become a profitable/reliable EA.
-Currently its designed, so you can swap out the strategies, try differing strategies in combination, the default strategies are simpler ones requiring less inputs.
-After trying a few strategies, and finding the best combination, you could then hardcode the strategies, and then logically add for example, trail stop or loss stop volatility.
+It has placeholder parts in in, "Strategy Manager" and "Execute Order", as well as a dummy function representing calculations required for main strategy.
+Gpt4 can be instructed to inspect the script, and then implement any combinations of main trading strategy, then fix the leftover issues.

 ### Features
-- **Placeholder Main Strategy:** Implement your own choice of strategy with customizable settings.
+- **Descriptive Placeholder Parts:** Implement your own choice of strategy with customizable settings.
-- **Trade Directionality:** Allows trend following, trend reversal, and bi-directional trades.
-- **Risk Management:** Enables setting risk levels, stop loss, and take profit to protect capital.
-- **Custom Time Frames:** Supports various time frames from 30 minutes to 12 hours for strategy execution.
-- **Day-of-Week Control:** Permits trading on selected weekdays, optimizing trading strategy.
-- **Equity Protection:** Stops trading if losses exceed a specified percentage, safeguarding account equity.
-- **Signal Processing:** Combines multiple indicators for robust buy or sell decisions.
-- **Spread Management:** Executes trades considering spread conditions to ensure favorable entry.
-- **Magic Number Use:** Identifies trades with a unique number, distinguishing EA-managed trades.
+- **All other required code:** The script is complete otherwise.
+- **Custom Enums**: Custom Enums for impressive reduction in calculations required during backtesting.
+- **Reduced Calculations**: Use of NewBar enables less intensive calculations not be done every tick.

 ### Preview
 - The Descriptive Overview of the Script...